ebasatemesgen/Visual-Odemtry-With-Boston-Dynamics-Spot-Robot/README.md

-# Boston Dynamics Spot Robot Setup
+# Part 1: Boston Dynamics Spot Robot Setup

 This will guide you through setting up the Boston Dynamics Spot robot simulation on your local machine.
 The instructions provided are for a ROS-based setup using Gazebo as the simulation environment.